 A slight hiss of air is all you’ll hear when the Bugatti Chiron jumps into action.
 Released in 2016, its brief, according to ex-president Wolfgang Dürheimer, was straightforward: it had to “be better than the Veyron in every respect”.
 A seemingly impossible feat, Bugatti managed to do just that, combining even more impressive speeds and a new level of immense power into the brand’s successor, the Chiron.

-There’s no doubt about it; the Chiron is one of the most high-tech and luxurious cars in the world, driving at what seems like the speed of light while maintaining a laid-back and carefree edge.
+There’s no doubt about it; the Chiron is one of the world’s most high-tech and luxurious cars, driving at what seems like the speed of light while maintaining a laid-back and carefree edge.
 It’s a car that shows off in the most casual way possible, with 16 cylinders in its eight-liter engine and a seamless body that carries it all together.
 It pumps out an astonishing 1,479 horsepower and has the ability to tackle corners at 124 mph (200 km/h) – faster than many vehicles’ top speed.

 |Starting price:||$2.9 Million|

 Bugatti Chiron Noire: $3.25 Million

 The special-edition Bugatti Chiron Noire was released to form a midpoint between the standard model Chiron and Bugatti’s “La Voiture Noire”, the world’s most expensive car with a price tag of at least $12 million.
 As such, the Chiron Noire takes inspiration from La Voiture Noire’s sleek, matte black body and stylish characteristics.
 It’s matte black throughout, with a black finish covering the exposed carbon fiber, front spoiler, radiator grille, wheels, and Bugatti’s signature C-shaped design line.